 Initial Restoration: John Hay

-In 1892 John Hay, an entrepreneur and secretary to statesmen who had built an estate on the lake, came to the rescue and paid for much needed repairs and improvements.
+In 1892, a famous summer resident of Newbury, John Milton Hay, came to the rescue and paid for much need repairs and improvements.
 John M. Hay was an Assistant Secretary to President Lincoln, an American writer, diplomat (Ambassador to Great Britain), and Secretary of State (1898-1905) who served Presidents McKinley and Roosevelt.
 It was his wish, fortunately, that none of the building’s original features be changed during this restoration.
 Hay’s motivation for this restoration was to provide a place of worship for the town’s expanding summer population.
 Indeed as time went on, special steamers ran on Sundays to the Pond Meeting House, as it was then called.

 At the turn of the twentieth century, decline began again.
 The financial responsibility was still in the hands of the proprietors, who had little money for upkeep and were dwindling in number owing to age and leaving town.
 In addition, the town’s summer population was focusing more on leisure than religion.
 Left no other choice, the remaining proprietors voted in 1932, just one hundred years after the Center Meeting House was built, to transfer their title to a Board of Trustees.
 Unfortunately, the Trustees had even fewer resources.
 But from time to time they attempted to raise money for paint or a roof and tried in small ways to prevent the collapse of the building.
 Again there was no pressure to remodel or modernize.

 Recent Restoration: 2005